PaddlePaddle/PaddleSpeech/demos/streaming_asr_server/README.md

 ## Punctuation service

 ### 1. Server usage

 - Command Line
+  **Note:** The default deployment of the server is on the 'CPU' device, which can be deployed on the 'GPU' by modifying the 'device' parameter in the service configuration file.
   ``` bash
   In PaddleSpeech/demos/streaming_asr_server directory to lanuch punctuation service
   paddlespeech_server start --config_file conf/punc_application.yaml